 An offset account is a transactional savings account linked to your home loan.
 When interest on your home loan is calculated, the balance of your offset account is taken off the principal amount owing.
 This can reduce the amount of interest you are charged and help you pay off your principal and interest home loan faster.

-When interest rates drop, try to keep repaying your home loan at the higher rate.
-The extra money will come off your principal which can help to pay off your mortgage sooner.
+If interest rates drop, don’t automatically drop to making minimum monthly payments.
+It’s still a good idea to try to keep repaying your home loan at the higher rate.
+The extra money will come off your principal which means you are paying off your mortgage sooner.

-Never set and forget your home loan.
-In a tight market, lenders will compete for your business, so take some time every year to do a home loan health check and see what offers are out there.
-Easier yet, check in with your iSelect mortgage broker.
+Just like people, home loans need a poke and prod every so often.
+So never set and forget your home loan.
+In a tight market, lenders will compete for your business, so take some time every year to do a home loan health check to make sure you’re still getting a good deal.

+Freeing yourself from the mortgage monster means keeping your eyes on the prize.
 Tightening your belt on some of your less important expenses can add up to significant savings over time.
-For example, do you need to buy that chocolate bar at the petrol station, or the branded canned tomatoes?
+For example, do you really need that iced mocha latte or the branded canned tomatoes?